8 Wine Education Experts & Courses You Should Know About

 Written by Alyson Aiello on October 19, 2017

-As entrepreneurs who love wine and love to educate people about wine, ongoing wine education is a priority!
+As entrepreneurs who love wine and love to help people learn about wine, ongoing wine education is a priority!
 While our proprietary Sommology program keeps us in the know and allows us to share wine wisdom with our Hosts and Guests, some of us also turn to some of the leading minds in wine, as well as online wine education courses and resources, to supplement our knowledge.
-If you love wine like we do, here are eight knowledge sources that will improve your wine expertise, and provide some enjoyment for you as well!
+If you love wine like we do, here are eight knowledge experts and courses that will improve your wine education, and provide some enjoyment for you as well!

 Jane A. Nickles, CSE, CWE